zuozhenggh/learning-library/analytics-library/oas-new/intro/intro.md

   [](youtube:Dk9vLite0MA)

 ### Objectives
-The workshop illustrates how organizations worldwide rely on Oracle to manage their data and uncover value across the entire data lifecycle: creating and blending data, self-service data visualization and analysis, securely collaborating and sharing analysis across teams, and leveraging embedded augmented analytics and machine learning capabilities to deliver the fastest time to insight across all of your data
+The workshop illustrates how organizations worldwide rely on Oracle to manage their data and uncover value across the entire data lifecycle: creating and blending data, self-service data visualization and analysis, securely collaborating and sharing analysis across teams, and leveraging embedded augmented analytics and machine learning capabilities to deliver the fastest time to insight across all of your data.

 In this lab you will:
   -	Review the key features of self-service analytics
   -	Tell a story regarding what is happening at JTC America’s Group
   -	Explore a variety of intuitive and interactive visualization charts and create visualizations
+  - Prepare, enrich and transform your data before you make it available for analysis
   -	Leverage augmented analytics capabilities to accelerate root cause analysis
   -	Leverage machine learning algorithms to predict attrition
   -	Explore custom visual extensions in the Oracle Analytics Library